HL7/davinci-deqm/source/pages/datax.md

    - The required [DEQM Submit Data Update Type Extension] on the [DEQM Data Exchange MeasureReport Profile] is used to indicate whether the payload is a snapshot or incremental update for both the initial transaction and subsequent updates.
    **TODO add extension to MR and (update examples to show this)**

   - The Consumer **SHALL** reject the submit data payload if there is mismatch between the Consumer's stated capabilities and the  required modifier extension by returning a `400 Bad Request` http error code.
-An OperationOutcome **SHOULD** be returned stating that the [snapshot/incremental] update is not supported as shown below:
+An OperationOutcome **SHOULD** be returned stating that the [snapshot/incremental] update is not supported as shown in the following example:

-    {% include updates-operationoutcome.md %}
+    {% include snapshotincremental-notsupported-oo.md %}

 **Incremental Update Requirements and Expectations:**